-While crushed tomatoes made at home fresh and undeniably tastier, they can be a lot of prep and cooking.
+While crushed tomatoes that are prepared fresh at home are undeniably tastier, they can be a lot of prep and cooking.
 In addition, it can be too time-consuming, so most people buy canned at the store.

 You can use crushed tomatoes in everything from lasagna to tomato stew, and yes, these mighty tomatoes are easy to run out of in the pantry, too.

 While making your own crushed tomatoes would probably be the best option if you’re all out of the canned variety, there are plenty of other options you can try.

 Read on to find out our picks for crushed tomato alternatives and swaps.